DLev-01/Arch242-ISA/README.md

 python parta2/Part_A2.py <.asm file>
 ```

-As an example, you can use this to run the assembly Snake game:
+As an example, you can use this to run the assembly Snake game for Part A3:

 ```bash
 python parta2/Part_A2.py parta3/Snake.asm